-What is the Hydrogen Technology that is used for Cars?
+What is the Hydrogen Technology that is used for Fuel Cell Electric Vehicles (FCEVs)?

 Hydrogen vehicles use fuel cell electricity using a fuel cell-powered by hydrogen, rather than drawing electricity from the battery.
 The vehicle design process by manufacturers defines the power of the vehicle by the size of the electric motors that receive electric power from the appropriately sized fuel cell and battery combination.
 Automakers design the battery for recapturing braking energy, providing extra power during short acceleration events, and to smooth out the power delivered from the fuel cell with the option to idle or turn off the fuel cell during low power needs.
 During the reaction, hydrogen and oxygen combine to produce electrical energy and harmless water vapor as a byproduct.
 If that initial chemical reaction is large enough, it can move an entire vehicle.
 The amount of energy stored onboard is determined by the size of the hydrogen fuel tank, Hydrogen tanks can be refuelled in a process that’s pretty much the same as with a petrol or diesel car.
 This is different from an all-electric vehicle, where the amount of power and energy available are both closely related to the battery’s size.